junwai7159/computer-vision-codebase/object-detection/README.md

 5. Pass the RoI pooling output value through a fully connected layer
 6. Train the model to predict class and offsets corresponding to each region proposal

+### Faster R-CNN
+*Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks*

+**RPN Workflow**:
+1. Use a $3 \times 3$ convolutional layer with padding of 1 to transform the CNN output to a new output with $c$ channels
+  - Each unit along the spatial dimensions of the CNN-extracted feature maps gets a new feature vector of length $c$
+2. Centered on each pixel of the feature maps, generate multiple anchor boxes of different scaled and aspect ratios and label them
+3. Using the length-$c$ feature vector at the center of each ancho box, predict the binary class (background or objects) and bounding box for this anchor box
+4. Consider those predicted bounding boxes whose predicted classes are objects.
+Remove overlapped results using non-maximum suppression.
+The remaining predicted bounding boxes for objects are the region proposals required by the region of interest pooling layer

 ## Concepts
 ### Felzenszwalb's algorithm
 *Efficient Graph-Based Image Segmentation*